lrnv/Copulas.jl/docs/src/getting_started.md

 CurrentModule = Copulas
 ```

-## Multivariate random vectors

 This section gives some general definitions and tools about dependence structures, multivariate random vectors and copulas.
 Along this journey through the mathematical theory of copulas, we link to the rest of the documentation for more specific and detailed arguments on particular points, or simply to the technical documentation of the actual implementation.
-The interested theoretical reader can take a look at the standard books on the subject [joe1997,cherubini2004,nelsen2006,joe2014](@cite) or more recently [mai2017, durante2015a, czado2019,grosser2021](@cite).
+The interested reader can take a look at the standard books on the subject [joe1997,cherubini2004,nelsen2006,joe2014](@cite) or more recently [mai2017, durante2015a, czado2019,grosser2021](@cite).

-We start here by defining a few concepts about dependence structures and copulas.
+We start here by defining a few concepts about multivariate random vectors, dependence structures and copulas.

+## Reminder on multivariate random vectors

 Consider a real valued random vector $\bm X = \left(X_1,...,X_d\right): \Omega \to \mathbb R^d$.
 The random variables $X_1,...,X_d$ are called the marginals of the random vector $\bm X$.

 !!! info "Constructing random variables in Julia via `Distributions.jl`"